jggrandi/SettingsAndScripts/guidelines/Smartphone-as-webcam.md

 6. Script to stop the camera app (add one command per line and save it as a .bat)
   * `adb shell am force-stop com.dev47apps.droidcam` -- Closes the app on the phone
   * `adb shell input keyevent 26` -- Locks the phone
+  * `taskkill /IM "DroidCamApp.exe" /F` -- Closes the app on the computer

 ### Misc commands ###
 1. List apps installed: `adb shell "pm list packages | grep cam"`